Fatima-hub333/cookies-consent/PPC/What is PPC.md

 can gain.
 Plus, you can still manually look at the search results and gain insight as to what the searcher will see.

+*The 8 Best PPC Ad Networks*
+No two ad platforms are exactly alike. deciding where to invest in advertising can depend on several factors, such as:
+- Platform user base
+- Volume for ad serving
+- Creative Opportunities
+- Advertiser budget

+This allows advertisers to gain massive reach to potential customers across audiences and online behaviors.
+a) Google Ads
+b) Microsoft Ads
+c) Youtube
+d) Facebook
+e) Instagaram
+f) Linkedin
+g) Twitter
+h) Pinterest

+A) Google Ads:- Google Ad is the most popular ad network due to the available reach of ads in volume of searches done in the GDN (Google Display Network).
+Google states, "Google Ads display ads appear on over two million websites and in over 650,000 apps, so your ad can show up whereever your audience is.
+Targetting on the dispaly network includes remarketing, in-market audiences, similar audiences and more.
+Both search and display campaigns allow demographic targetting in age, gender, parental status, and household income.
+Adding in demographic targeting narrows the available reach for ads, but makes the targeting more relevant.

+**Placements**
+Google search engine results
+Web placements on the GDN
+Shopping
+Mobile apps
+Youtube

+**Ad Formats**
+Text, Image, Responsive, video

+**Pricing**
+Cost-per-click (CPC) model based on the competition and ad quality.
+GDN allows Cost-per-1000 impressions (CPM).

+B) MICROSOFT ADS
+The Microsoft search network sees 12.2 billion PC searches monthly.
+Microsoft ads has tools for advertisers to import campaigns from Google Ads, simplifying the process of getting started.
+According to Microsoft:
+`"Outside of Linkedin itself, Microsoft Advertising is the only digital advertising platform to offer Linkedin Profile Targeting"`

+**Placements**
+- Search Engines
+- Microsoft Audience Network (MSN) -> Outlook.com, the Edge browser and select quality partner sites.
+Linkedin.

+**Ad Formats**
+- Text for Search
+- Responsive for Native Placements
+- Linkedin serves text ads
+- Dynamic Search Ads
+- Shopping Campaigns

+**Pricing**
+CPC model based on the competition and ad quality.

+C) Youtube
+Youtube reaches over 2 billion logged-in users per month globally, so it's an excellent opportunity for advertisers to reach their audience through this platform effectively.
+* Campaign creating and management are handled through the Google Ads platform with more in-depth information about the audience's demographics and engagement through youtube analytics in the Youtube account.

+**Placements**
+Youtube

+**Ad Formats**
+- Skippable in-stream ads,
+- Non-skippable in-stream ads,
+- Bumper Ads
+- Video Discovery Ads
+- Masthead Ads

+**Pricing**
+- CPV (Cost-per-view)
+- CPM (Cost per impression)

+D) FACEBOOK
+As the top social network on the planet, 2.6 billion people use Facebook every month.
+User targeting can be very granular with demographics, interests, behaviors and more.
+Facebook supports retargeting through user activity on Facebook and off Facebook actions through advertisers.